Fournoy/Snake_Filer/README.md

 -----------------------------
 How this programm works :
 I used the resquets librairy to make the program, it allows me to send a request to the internet page, the request contain an URL and this URL is used to perform the directory traversal or path traversal.
 It's important to have the link of an image in the website.
 It allows us to be in a certain location, for exemple the "var/www/images".
-The programm use the different path to travel into the folders of the site by sending URL.
+The programm use the different path to travel into the folders of the site by sending HTTP request.
-When he send a URL, Snake_Filer verify if the URL have a <200> HTML code, if the case iis True then the directory traversal work.
+When he send an URL, Snake_Filer verify if the response of the request have a <200> HTML code, if the case is True then the directory traversal work (this problem will soon be solved, indeed, some case send a <200> response even if the folder is not find).

 Exemple of utilisation (on PortsSwigger)
 ------------------------------------------